deptagency/algomart/apps/cms/README.md

 To import new data into the CMS, follow the steps below.
 This will not override existing data in the CMS.

 1. Create CSV file for collection(s) with data to import.
-   There must be a column for every field associated with the collection.
-The first row must be the headers, and the headers need to be keys for each field (i.e., `preview_image`).
-Only required fields must have data, but otherwise it can be blank.
-If the status is not provided, it will have the draft status.
+   Run `npm run import-create-starters` to output documents for each collection inside the `scripts/import-data/starters/` folder.
+These XLS documents will include all fields for the collection as headers (the field ID i.e., `preview_image`).
+There must be a column for every field associated with the collection, but only required fields must have data, otherwise it can be left empty.

+Open these documents in the editor of your choosing.
+Fill out information for each of the items you'd like to import per collection.

 For any images, you can either specify a UUID for an existing photo in the CMS OR specify a filename (name + extension).
 The filename would reference a file added to the `scripts/import-data/images` folder.

+If the status is not provided, it will have the draft status.

 2. Place new CSV file inside the `scripts/import-data` folder.
-The filename must follow the structure: `[collection].csv`.
+   After filling out the document(s) with any items you'd like to import, export the file as a CSV into the `scripts/import-data` folder.
+The filename must follow the structure: `collection].csv`.

 3. Run `npm run import` to start the import process.